pvnkmrksk/Kadaru/README.md

 - Smoothing with large radius is computationally intensive
 - Mobile browsers may have reduced performance

+## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🤝 Contributing

+This is a single-file application.
+To modify:
+1. Open `index.html` in a text editor
+2. Make your changes
+3. Test by opening in a browser
+4. Deploy to GitHub Pages

 ## 📞 Support

 For issues or questions: